What are the top 10 habits for healthy ageing? The good and the bad

 So how do you pivot?
 Actively seek out meaningful social engagements beyond the digital realm.
 A quick catch-up with friends or family could be invaluable.
 Treat these social rendezvous as non-negotiables on your calendar.

-Look for events or workshops in your field; not only will this expand your professional network, but it will also provide that much-needed sense of community and belonging.
+Look for events or workshops in the field you like; not only will this expand your professional network, but it will also provide that much-needed sense of community and belonging.

 5. Lack of exercise

-When it comes to the pillars of longevity, exercise stands as a colossus, its importance backed by a mountain of scientific evidence.
+When it comes to the pillars of longevity, exercise is a foundational force, with its critical role supported by an overwhelming body of scientific evidence.
 Yet, in our hustle culture, exercise often takes a backseat.

 It is mistaken as expendable leisure rather than a non-negotiable component of a long, healthy life.
 Let’s be honest, we all know we should exercise.
 How many of us are really doing enough physical activity, though?